How do I sell my Fractional Interest?

 If having completed step 3 you get a response to say that one of the other Members has accepted then congratulations - you have a buyer.
 You can then do the following:

-- Provide your details for receipt of the funds to Mr. Hannah
+- Provide your details for receipt of the funds to the Directors

-- Tell Mr. Hannah that he can record the transfer of Membership to the other Member once you have received the funds.
+- Tell the Directors that he can record the transfer of Membership to the other Member once you have received the funds.

 - Ask for confirmation that you are no longer a Member and that you no longer have any rights to income or liability for costs associated with the Membership.

 Although not strictly necessary, it would be a good idea to confirm the completed sale to TRG (which you can do via Sua Casa if you prefer) to make sure that you are no longer chased for BRM Fees or don't get paid rental income incorrectly.
-Normally Mr. Hannah would also do this, but you may wish to do so for complete peace of mind.
+Normally the Directors would also do this, but you may wish to do so for complete peace of mind.